 - Retain 11 mature London Plane trees – four more than in the 2010 outline consent

 The majority of the new trees will be planted in the public realm and will eventually be adopted by the local council.
-We’ve been working closely with the council to ensure that we have an appropriate mix of species and ages that allow for better maintenance and a more bio-diverse and resilient local environment.
+We’ve been working closely with the Royal Borough of Kensington and Chelsea to ensure that we have an appropriate mix of species and ages that allow for better maintenance and a more bio-diverse and resilient local environment.

 Phase 3 landscaping vision: the key objective

 Our landscaping vision for Phase 3 has been established with three key objectives in mind: